mhpi/hydroDL/README.md

 If you find our code to be useful, please cite the following papers:

 Feng, DP., Lawson, K., and CP.
-Shen, Mitigating prediction error of deep learning streamflow models in large data-sparse regions with ensemble modeling and soft data, Geophysical Research Letters (2021, Accepted) arXiv preprint https://arxiv.org/abs/2011.13380
+Shen, Mitigating prediction error of deep learning streamflow models in large data-sparse regions with ensemble modeling and soft data, Geophysical Research Letters (2021), https://doi.org/10.1029/2021GL092999

 Feng, DP, K. Fang and CP.
 Shen, Enhancing streamflow forecast and extracting insights using continental-scale long-short term memory networks with data integration, Water Resources Research (2020), https://doi.org/10.1029/2019WR026793